zainalibora/hyperion/README.md

 # NOTE - THIS IMAGE SHOULDN'T BE USED (YET) AS A DAILY-DRIVING OPERATING SYSTEM, IT IS CURRENTLY IN A PROTOTYPING PHASE.

-## Hyperion - A Bazzite-based fedora atomic desktop using the COSMIC desktop and suite of applications along with some extra tweaks/apps.
+## Hyperion - A fedora COSMIC-based atomic desktop, meant for gaming, including many tweaks from Bazzite/Nobara/CachyOS.
 More details to come

+## Why not use Bazzite?

+Bazzite is a great atomic desktop which provides an awesome 'just-works' experience for gamers.
+I was originally basing Hyperion off of Bazzite, but I was getting many conflicts with packages, files, etc. I'm basing off of the official Fedora COSMIC ATOMIC spin, which should be released alongside Fedora 42.

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.